cyberthirty/hands-on-intro-to-python/docs/README.md

 ## How to Contribute

 I welcome contributions!
 If you have ideas, bug reports, or lessons you'd like to add, please see how to contribute below or send me a message.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 ## Code of Conduct

 I'm committed to providing a welcoming and inclusive experience for everyone.
 Please read the Code of Conduct before participating.
 Please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.